transloadit/uppy/website/src/docs/aws-s3.md

 ### Google Cloud Storage

 For Google Cloud Storage, you need to take a few more steps.
 For the `@uppy/aws-s3` plugin to be able to upload to a GCS bucket, it needs the Interoperability setting enabled.
 You can enable the Interoperability setting and [generate interoperable storage access keys](https://cloud.google.com/storage/docs/migrating#keys) by going to [Google Cloud Storage](https://console.cloud.google.com/storage) » Settings » Interoperability.
-Then set the environment variables for Uppy Server like this:
+Then set the environment variables for Uppy Companion like this:

 ```bash
 export UPPYSERVER_AWS_ENDPOINT="https://storage.googleapis.com"